DeepModelingHackathon/Hackathon2021/README.md

 2.One can find the Bernstein basis based on barycentric coordinates in the follow paper:
 >Feng L, Alliez P, Busé L, et al. Curved optimal delaunay triangulation[J].
 ACM Transactions on Graphics, 2018, 37(4): 16.

-3.Please see [here](S3/) for the specific code implementation requirements.
+3.Please see [S3_implementation](https://pan.baidu.com/s/1XDfPPjlv_TG6kjQO7rLw3A)(code:dkgl) and download files for the specific code implementation requirements.

 #### Get Start:
-Please see the [install.md](H3/install.md) file for installation FEALPy on your system.
+Please see the [install.md](https://pan.baidu.com/s/1FIwa7YXFwOQiZjII-fHx1w)(code:42ho) file for installation FEALPy on your system.
 See [here](https://github.com/deepmodeling/fealpy) for coding instruction, and `master` branch is where you accomplish this project.
 Be aware of **online tutorial of FEALPy** coming soon, and we will inform you in the **wechat group** one week before the talk, which is important for those who choose FEALPy relevant projects.

 #### Scoring point:
 1.The correctness of the implementation;